 A unit of measurement commonly used as a billing unit of energy delivered to consumers by electric utilities.
 Kilowatt hour is a derived unit of energy equal to 3.6 megajoules.
 If the energy is being transmitted or used at a constant rate (power) over a period of time, the total energy in kilowatt-hours is the product of the power in kilowatts and the time in hours.

-Over 1,000,000 Ohio residents and small businesses across 240+ communities are currently enrolled in NOPEC’s natural gas and electric aggregation programs.
+Hundreds of thousands of customers across 200+ communities are currently enrolled in NOPEC’s natural gas and electric aggregation programs.
 Eligible members of these communities are automatically enrolled into the aggregation and are receiving competitive rates negotiated specifically for NOPEC customers.

 Property Assessed Clean Energy (PACE) Loan

 If you are a small business in a NOPEC member community, you can apply for a PACE loan.
 NOPEC’s PACE loan program offers fixed interest rates as low as 2.5%, long term financing, and the ability to pass payments through to the tenants of a building.
 PACE loan projects include energy efficiency projects like HVAC upgrades, and new windows, doors, roofs, or lighting.
 Loans range from $100,000 to $500,000 and you can pick your own qualified and licensed contractor.

 Public Utilities Commission of Ohio (PUCO)

 The Public Utilities Commission of Ohio is the public utilities commission of the U.S. state of Ohio, charged with the regulation of utility service providers such as those of electricity and natural gas.